ericjiang97/IntFix-Enterprise/README.md

-# IntFix-Enterprise
+# IntFix-Enterprise v1.3
-An Internet/General Fixing Tool for AD Computers
+An Internet/General Fixing Tool for AD Computers.